alxcn/alejandro_ucan.github.io/content/about/header/index.md

 My current project is related to the study of complex projective structures on special manifolds (like links' complements, Deligne-Mostow lattices quotients).

-Other of my interest are: programming, writing (with the blog i.rracionalx) and photographie.:mx:
+Other of my interest are: programming, writing (with the blog i.rracionalx) and photography. :mx: